Solar and air conditioning in Perth: getting the sizing right

 Best case (daytime occupancy): 80%+ of AC use is during the day → a 10kW system covers most of it.

 Typical case (work-away household): AC runs overnight to pre-cool before the family leaves (7am–9am), then from when family returns (5pm–10pm) → only a small fraction is during solar generation hours.
-In this scenario, adding more panels doesn't solve the problem — a battery does.
+In this scenario, adding more panels doesn't solve the problem.
+A battery does.

 The right approach: Track when your AC actually runs (most ducted AC controllers have a run-time log).
 If AC is primarily an evening load, a battery + solar combination addresses it better than larger solar alone.